Rolling Budget Definition

 - It is a very costly affair because it requires additional manpower for regular updating of rolling budget and analysis of actual performance vs budget.

-Rolling budget is a continues process of budgeting where budget is prepared quarterly/half-yearly /Early on the basis of the last budget.
+Rolling budget is a continuous process of budgeting where budget is prepared quarterly/half-yearly /Early on the basis of the last budget.
 In rolling budget assessment is happening at the end of each budget period.
 Rolling budget gives clear understanding among employees about the business objective and what to do for achieving the objective.
 For a successful budget, it is very important that information taken for budget preparation is correct otherwise it will give a negative impact on the business as well as employees.

 This has been a guide to Rolling Budget and its definition.
 Here we discuss types, methods of rolling budget along with an example, advantages, and disadvantages.
 You can learn more about finance from the following articles –